prabalghura/abcBanking/README.md

 6. When a counter serves a token it is removed from head of counter's ConcurrentLinkedQueue of Tokens.
 Tokens workflow steps (minimum 1 maximum 2) are updated and token is assigned to next counter, if required.
 7. When a token is marked cancelled/completed within a branch (only branch manager or current operator of counter to which token is assigned can do this).
 All the counter queues within a branch are looped for searching the specified token.
 If found, token is removed from counter queue.

-4, 6, 7 are high-frequency operations requiring DB update but only 4 needs DB update to complete before proceeding further.
-So DB updates for operation 6, 7 are made asynchronously.
+4, 6, 7 are high-frequency operations requiring DB update.

 Rest all the operations are very straightforward, I have not included them here for brevity of this document.
 Please refer to source/documentation for them.